 - Generous sprinkle of red chilli ground

-- First, get the croutons on to cook.
-Drain and rinse the chickpeas, then rub dry in a clean tea towel.
-Toss them with the rest of the ingredients to coat and bake at 175˚C (347˚F) for 15 minutes or until they start to pop, tossing frequently.
+- Prepare the chickpea croutons: Drain and rinse the chickpeas, then rub dry in a clean tea towel.
+Toss them with the rest of the crouton ingredients to coat and bake at 175˚C (347˚F) for 15 minutes or until they start to pop, tossing frequently.

-- To make the dressing, blend all ingredients on high till creamy.
+- Prepare the dressing: Blend all ingredients on high till creamy.

-- Wash the greens and spin them dry, then cut the cos into 1 inch strips and the kale into smaller ribbons.
+- Prepare the salad: Wash the greens and spin them dry, then cut the cos into 1 inch strips and the kale into smaller ribbons.
 Add to large bowl with the halved cherry tomatoes, then pour the dressing over and massage in with your hands.

-- Add sliced avocado, olives and cooked chickpea croutons, serve and enjoy!
+- Add toppings: Add sliced avocado, olives and cooked chickpea croutons, serve and enjoy!

 - You might like to add some good old garlic croutons in here – I prefer to use a gluten free bread, but my partner can’t go past sourdough.
 Just toss in olive oil and minced garlic, and bake till golden.